 2. You can carry Naloxone with you

-If you are among people who use opioids, you’ll want to do this, too: Call Heather Hickey at West Sound at 360-876-9430 and ask for Naloxone.
+If you are among people who use opioids, you’ll want to do this, too: Call Kelley Lovelace at West Sound at 360-876-9430 and ask for Naloxone.
 We provide it to people who request it, free of charge and no questions asked!
-Heather can make sure that you have what you need.
+Kelley can make sure that you have what you need.
 Once you’re prepared, you can administer the nasal spray/injection after an opioid overdose and save someone’s life.

 More information, including instructions for administering Naloxone, is on our webpage.